-There is small pond in near me that holds Trout, Bass, Sunnies, Bluegills, frogs and turtles.
+There is small pond nearby that holds trout, bass, sunnies, bluegills, frogs and turtles.
 One hot summer day I was casting dry flies with a 5-weight fly rod.
-I knew that most of the Trout and Bass were hiding deep at that time of day but I was more keen to use a free hour to practice my fly casting.
-After one cast, I was stripping my line back in when during a pause my fly slowed near the lily pads a few feet away.
+Most of the trout and bass were hiding deep at that time of day but I was more keen to use a free hour to practice my fly casting.
+After one cast, I was stripping my line back in near some lily pads a few feet away.
 A nice-sized Sunny darted out from under them to poke my fly.
-He quickly scooted back to the lily pads, paused and darted back out to take the fly and ran a few feet with it before spitting out the fly.
-I let the fly rest where the fish had spit it out and it slowly drifted towards the lily pads.
-After a few seconds, three smaller Sunnies warily made their way out from the lily pads to check out the fly together.
+He scooted back to the lily pads, paused and darted back out to take the fly.
+He ran a few feet with it before spitting out the fly.
+I let the fly rest where the fish had spit it out and it drifted towards the lily pads.
+Soon three smaller Sunnies made their way out from the lily pads to check out the fly together.
 I stood as still as I could as they stalked what they assumed was a dead or dying bug of some sort.
-One by one they each took a taste and poke at the fly.
-None ran with it but then a brown Trout about two feet deep cruised by, quickly rose and took the fly and ran about 10 yards off my reel before he, too, gave up the fly.
-If I had hooked that first big Sunny, none of this would have happened,
+One by one they each took a taste or poke at the fly.
+Then a brown trout about two feet deep cruised by.
+The trout rose and took the fly and ran with it about 10 yards before he, too, gave up the fly.
+If I had hooked that first big sunny, none of this would have happened,

 This is what makes KindFishing so magical.
-Instead of a fish sending out panic vibes when it is hooked and scaring other fish away, KindFishing creates a curiosity vibe in the water among fish.
+Instead of creating a panic vibe scaring fish away you create a curiosity vibe.
 As the fish nibble or attack your fly or lure, more fish want to get in on the action.
-To keep them interested just change your fly or lure every now and then — this may also attract other species of fish and fish of different sizes.
+To keep the fish interested change your fly or lure every now and then.
+This may also attract other species of fish and fish of different sizes.

-So if you are floating a dry fly on the surface of a pond or lake hoping for a Trout you may get a big Bass crashing your bug.
-If that bug had a hook on it, you might be about to discover your 3-weight rod breaking point.
-Without a hook though, this is going to be an exciting few seconds as the Bass runs with your bug until he realizes it is not real food and spits it out.
+Float a dry fly on the surface of a pond or lake hoping for a trout and you may instead get a big bass crashing your bug.
+If that bug had a hook on it, you might be about to discover the breaking point of your 3-weight rod.
+Without a hook this is going to be an exciting few seconds as the bass runs with your bug.

-If you are introducing kids to fishing, KindFishing is a great way to safely introduce them to the sport.
-Your day at the lake or pond will not be ruined by the accidental hooking of little fingers.
-Without the worry of accidental hooking, you can let little fingers try to tie their own knots, helping them to develop this valuable skill.
-Your kids will develop more empathy as they watch the Sunnies and Bluegills poke and nibble at their lure.
+If you are introducing kids to fishing, KindFishing is a great way to expose them to the sport.
+Your day at the lake or pond will not involve accidental hooking of little fingers.
+Without the worry of accidental hooking little fingers get to tie their own knots and learn.
+Your kids may develop more empathy as they watch the sunnies and bluegills poke and nibble at the lure.
 Everybody has fun and no one gets hurt.
-And you won't have to deal with the "ick" factor of kids complaining about fish slime or accidentally mangled and bleeding fish should they try to remove the hooks themselves.
+You won't have to deal with the "ick" factor of kids complaining about fish slime.
+Or mangled and bleeding fish.

 Instead of catching a few fish a day on a hook, KindFishing lets you see and 'catch' many fish over and over again.